 - If the system has been operating continuously for a long time, it is switched off to avoid overload.
-It can be used again after about 2 minutes. - If the battery has been discharged or disconnected then the tailgate must be opened and closed again to reset the system.
+It can be used again after about 3 minutes. - If the starter battery has been discharged or disconnected when the tailgate has been open then it must be closed manually in order to reset the system.
+This also applies if the tailgate has been open for more than 24 hours.